Melanie1985/Javascript/README.md

               #Calling my functions
 - CHALLENGES FACED - I wondered how on earth I would do this one as I was unsure how to put the conversion into practice using Javascript
 - HOW I OVERCAME THIS CHALLENGE - I did try a few different ways of running this code but the simplest way was the way I finally settled on.

+- Project No 2 - For loop
+- BRIEF - Write a JavaScript FOR loop that will iterate from 0 to 15.
+For each iteration, it will check if the current number is odd or even, and display a message to the screen: Sample Output: '0 is even', '1 is odd', '2 is even'.
+- USING JAVASCRIPT IN VISUAL STUDIO CODE
+- SUDO CODE -
+- CHALLENGES FACED - I wondered how on earth I would do this one as I was unsure how to put the conversion into practice using Javascript
+- HOW I OVERCAME THIS CHALLENGE - I did try a few different ways of running this code but the simplest way was the way I finally settled on.

+- Project No 3 - Stock List
+- BRIEF - Write a function that takes in a list of stock at a shop.
+It will ask the customer what they’re looking for, and if it’s in stock then it will return “[your item] is currently in stock”.If the item is not in stock then it will return “[your item] is not in stock.”
+And will ask the customer if they want to order the item.
+If yes, then the item will get added to stock list.
+Print out the new list to check.
+If no, then the program will terminate with a message.
+- USING JAVASCRIPT IN VISUAL STUDIO CODE
+- SUDO CODE - #Creating a list of stock
+              #ask user what they are looking for prompt
+              #create a function and name it
+              #create a for loop (declare variable (i for index) use length to go through the list using the increment)
+              #if instock - then in stock - user === stocklist[i] - will print out the actual list of names in my stock list
+              #if user is not equal to the stocklist items then print out message
+              #out of stock - do they want to order
+              #if yes == add to list - use stockList (push) user has stored variable for name of added item
+              #if no == terminate program
+- CHALLENGES FACED - Although I had used the length function before in python I did wonder how I would get another item added to my stock list.
+- HOW I OVERCAME THIS CHALLENGE - I did some research on this and found the function called push, which was very useful in this code.
+After working through some of my issues with my tutor, I was very happy with my code.